 - IoT devices often find usage in semi-closed networks, which limits access to traditional search engines.

-Towards a brighter future for IoT
+Looking Towards a Brighter Future for IoT

 A key drive towards the success of the web system over the years is the accessibility provided by search engines.
 These search engines organize and make available millions of information easily accessed by its users.

-A New Frontier with Thingful.
+Discover A New Frontier with Thingful

 Thingful is a search engine for IoTs.
 It offers secure discoverability and interoperability amongst millions of public and private connected devices globally.
 Thingful is on a mission to enable interoperable IoTs, as well as allow connected devices to find and use each other’s data with appropriate consent provided.